-All Master's students who have not finished by the 8th quarter will be required to file a justification with the department, signed by their thesis advisor, which includes a timetable for completion of the thesis.
-If a justification is not filed and approved, the student will be switched to the examination route, and will then be given the exam during the 9th quarter.
+All Master's students who have not finished by the 8th quarter will be required to file a justification with the department, signed by their Committee Chair, which includes a timetable for completion of the exam.

-Financial Support as a Master's Student and Standard of Scholarship
+Financial Support for Master's Student and Standard of Scholarship:

 Financial support for Master's students on departmental funds (e.g. Teaching Assistantships, Fellowships) beyond four quarters is contingent upon progress and performance.
-For any student enrolled in the Film and Media Studies M.A./Ph.D. program, a GPA of less than 3.3 or a grade of C+ or less in Film and Media Studies graduate courses may cause departmental financial support to be withdrawn.
+For any student enrolled in the Film and Media Studies M.A./Ph.D. program, a GPA of less than 3.0 or a grade of C+ or less in Film and Media Studies graduate courses may cause departmental financial support to be withdrawn.

-Residency Requirement for the Master's Degree
+Residency Requirement for the Master's Degree: